msvdsudarsan/Bilinear-Matrix-Periodic-Observability/README.md

 This repository contains MATLAB scripts used to reproduce the numerical experiments reported in the research paper

-“Equivalence of Kalman and Hewer Observability for Generalised Bilinear Matrix Periodic Systems.”
+“Kalman–Hewer observability equivalence and spectral energy bounds for generalised bilinear matrix periodic systems.”

 ---